AlenAlic/DANCE/README.md

     echo "export FLASK_APP=run.py" >> ~/.profile
 The second line sets it so that the command is automatically run when you log in.

-### MySQL Database
+### Database
-Enter the MySQL server with the following command:
+Enter the database with the following command:

     sudo mysql